 Where can I get Shockwave Therapy in Durham?

 Since the early 1900’s investigators in Europe have studied the use of shockwaves for the treatment of musculoskeletal conditions.
 Initially, treatments were administered using modified kidney stone lithotripters.
-Today, machines such as the MP50 use advanced technology but, the concept remains the same.
-Used by professional sports teams and high level athletes around the world, shockwave therapy treats the involved area using pneumatically generated acoustic waves traveling faster than the speed of sound.
+Today, machines such as the RPW use advanced technology but, the concept remains the same.
+Used by professional sports teams and high-level athletes around the world, shockwave therapy treats the involved area using pneumatically generated acoustic waves traveling faster than the speed of sound.
 This bombarding of the affected tissue produces a number of biological responses resulting in scientifically demonstrated neovascularization (new blood vessel growth) which in turn dramatically accelerates the healing process.

 - Iliotibial band syndrome